Dancing with the Stars (American TV series) season 2

-Season two of Dancing with the Stars premiered on January 6, 2006, on the ABC network.
+Season two of Dancing with the Stars premiered on January 5, 2006, on the ABC network.

 This season expanded each episode from an hour to 90 minutes, and added an hour-long results show the following night.

-On February 24, 98 Degrees singer Drew Lachey and Cheryl Burke were crowned the champions, while San Francisco 49ers wide receiver Jerry Rice and Anna Trebunskaya finished in second place, and WWE wrestler Stacy Keibler and Tony Dovolani finished third.
+On February 26, 98 Degrees singer Drew Lachey and Cheryl Burke were crowned the champions, while San Francisco 49ers wide receiver Jerry Rice and Anna Trebunskaya finished in second place, and WWE wrestler Stacy Keibler and Tony Dovolani finished third.

 Cast

 Couples

-This season expanded from six to ten couples.
-Rapper Romeo was scheduled to appear in this season, but suffered an injury before the first show and was replaced by his father, Master P. All of the professionals dancers from season one, with the exception of Alec Mazo and Charlotte Jørgensen, returned for season two.
+This season featured ten celebrity contestants.
+Rapper Romeo was scheduled to appear this season, but suffered an injury before the first show and was replaced by his father, Master P. All of the professionals dancers from season one, with the exception of Alec Mazo and Charlotte Jørgensen, returned for season two.